Harder Than It Looks: Singles and promotion

 On November 5, 2021, Simple Plan released "The Antidote", their first single in two years.
 On January 5, 2022, a music video for the single was released.
 On February 18, the band released the album's second single "Ruin My Life", a collaboration with Sum 41's Deryck Whibley, along with an accompanying music video.
 On March 15, the band announced the album's May 6 release date, along with its third single "Congratulations".
-On April 8, the band released the album's fourth single, "Wake Me Up (When This Nightmare's Over)".
+The album's fourth single, "Wake Me Up (When This Nightmare's Over)", was released on April 8; it was accompanied by a music video directed by Jensen Noen about the 2022 Russian invasion of Ukraine, with proceeds from the video being donated to UNICEF's Ukraine Emergency Appeal.

 On May 6, 2022, the band announced a 31-city United States tour to promote the album, starting on May 10 at The Fillmore Detroit and finishing on August 28 at the Worcester Palladium, with Set It Off and Magnolia Park as supporting acts.
 On December 23, the band announced on Instagram that their doing a Southeast Asia leg of their tour for 2023, beginning on March 4 with a performance at Jakarta's Everblast Festival and ending on March 12 at Davao's SMX Convention Center.
 On March 20 of that year, the band was announced alongside Sum 41 as special guests on The Offspring's summer tour supporting their tenth album Let the Bad Times Roll.

 In October 2023, over a year after the album's initial release, the band released a reversion of "Iconic", featuring Jax, along with a music video.